-Dr. Kathy Boomer. joined the Foundation for Food & Agriculture Research (FFAR) as a scientific program director in July 2019 and is responsible for developing programs in sustainable water management.
+Dr. Kathleen Boomer joined the Foundation for Food & Agriculture Research (FFAR) as a scientific program director in July 2019 and is responsible for developing programs in sustainable water management.
 Boomer has extensive experience in landscape modeling and watershed research and a passion for advancing science-based decision-making in resource management.

 Earlier in her career, she worked with the Smithsonian Environmental Research Center as a geospatial ecologist.
 In this capacity, she investigated ecosystems services provided by a range of terrestrial, wetland and coastal habitats.
 She continues to serve on the Executive Board of the US Environmental Protection Agency’s Chesapeake Bay Program’s Scientific Technical Advisory Committee.